Capital punishment in Pennsylvania: History

-2015 moratorium
+2015 Moratorium

 In 2015, the state of Pennsylvania spent about $46 million annually on the death penalty to maintain the prisoners housed on death row, as well as carry out any executions.
 The average price to house and take care of a death row inmate per year was about $42,000.
 With concerns over the cost of the death penalty growing, governor Tom Wolf requested a cost-benefit analysis.
-In February 2015, Wolf announced a moratorium on executions that is still in effect as of February 2023.
+In February 2015, Wolf announced a moratorium on executions that is still in effect as of March 2026.
 Capital crimes are still prosecuted and death warrants are still executed.
 Wolf stated, "In no way does this mean sympathy for those guilty on death row."
 In justifying the moratorium, Wolf asserted as concerns that the system claims innocent lives, is not a deterrent to crime, is racially biased, costs a lot of money, and disregards mental illness in the US.
+There remains a lot of unanswered questions about the efficacy of capital punishment as a deterrent to crime as well as questions as to cost.
+Drugs used in lethal injection can cost upwards of $5,750 per dose.

 Death row

 The execution chamber of the Commonwealth of Pennsylvania is on the grounds of SCI Rockview.
 As of 2024 male death row inmates are housed at SCI Phoenix and SCI Somerset.

 Previously death row inmates were held at SCI Greene, which housed most men in this category.
 As of 2015, 80% of all Pennsylvania death row inmates were held at Greene.
 At some point all SCI Greene death row inmates were moved to Phoenix.
 While there are no female capital case inmates, any female death row inmates would be housed at SCI Muncy.
 Prior to its closure, SCI Graterford housed male death row inmates.

 Pennsylvania has only executed three inmates since 1976.
-The first was Keith Zettlemoyer in May 1995, followed by Leon Moser in August 1995.
-The third and most recent execution was carried out in July 1999, with the execution of Gary M. Heidnik.
+The first was Keith Zettlemoyer in May 1995, followed by Leon Moser in August 1995 and Gary M. Heidnik in July of 1999, all three during the term of Governor Tom Ridge.
 In all three cases, the individuals dropped their right to appeal.
-This makes Pennsylvania one of the least-active states to retain the death penalty.
-Pennsylvania is one of the states with the highest number of housed death row inmates.
+This makes Pennsylvania one of the least-active states to retain the death penalty and one of the states with the highest number of housed death row inmates.
 As of August 2024, 96 people were on Pennsylvania's death row, all of whom are male.
-74% of inmates in Pennsylvania who are on death row have been on it for more than 10 years.
+Of the inmates on death row, 74% have been there for more than 10 years.
 Some inmates who were facing death row have received re-trials or different sentencing strategies due to the 2015 moratorium.
+In 2000, Joseph Daniel Miller came within a day of execution after dropping his appeals, but changed his mind just 30 hours before he was scheduled to be executed.